filecoin-project/consensus/code/README.md

 #### Sims in use

-- [convergence](./other-sims/convergence.py) -- Main Monte-Carlo simulation for EC, modeling finality against withholding attack (as in [BTC section 11](https://bitcoin.org/bitcoin.pdf)).
+- [ec-withhold](./other-sims/ec-withhold.py) -- Main Monte-Carlo simulation for EC, modeling finality against withholding attack (as in [BTC section 11](https://bitcoin.org/bitcoin.pdf)).
-  - Generates results for convergence (probability a longer adversarial chain was generated starting x blocks back, for variable x) and chain quality (portion of adversarial:honest blocks mined as compared to their relative power).
+  - Generates results for block withholding (probability a longer adversarial chain was generated starting x blocks back, for variable x) and chain quality (portion of adversarial:honest blocks mined as compared to their relative power).
   - Used for setting recommended conf time in EC, under various settings.
   - Jump to the [list of sim settings](#monte-carlo-settings)
 - [markov](./other-sims/ec-markov.py) -- Markov Chain closed-form for EC, as described in [confirmation time observable](https://observablehq.com/d/432bc3aeac0ca166).